literatecomputing/transcribe-with-whisper/README.md

 ## 🛠️ What you need to make this work

 These are tools and services required.
 These are Open Source tools that are available for all operating systems.
 Though they may seem confusing to install, I've tried to make the process as clear and simple as possible.

+The script checks to see what may be missing, so there's no harm in running it just to see if it works.
+When it doesn't you can come back and follow this guide.
+Also the commands that install the various pieces won't hurt anything if you run them when the tool is already installed.

+The Windows installation instructions are written by ChatGPT and are not tested.
+The last version of Windows that I used for more than 15 minutes at a time was [Windows 95](https://en.wikipedia.org/wiki/Windows_95), and that was mostly to make it work for other people.

 | Requirement                                | Why it's needed                                           |